radix007/StopNvidiaInArch/Readme.md

 ## For Discrete Nvidia GPU

--  Note : This is for when you want to stop Nvidia GPU on your Arch/Manjaro Linux completely .
+-  **This is for when you want to stop Nvidia GPU in your Arch/Manjaro Linux completely**

 - I am using Dell G3 (Nvidia Geforce GTX 1050)